-Ethoxylated alcohols have cumulative Australian use volumes up to approximately 9,999 tonnes per year.
+Based on Australian and international use information, ethoxylated alcohols are expected to be introduced into Australia in high volumes.
 These chemicals are used as surfactants in a wide range of consumer and commercial products and are released in wastewater as a normal part of their use pattern.

-Ethoxylated alcohols C12 to C16 are toxic according to Australian thresholds.
-All ethoxylated alcohols have low bioaccumulation potential.
-Only highly branched C12 ethoxylated alcohols (CAS RN 60828-78-6; 61702-78-1) are expected to be persistent.
+Ethoxylated alcohols C12 to C16 are toxic according to Australian thresholds (DCCEEW 2022), with acute endpoints less than or equal to 1 mg/L or chronic endpoints less than or equal to 0.1 mg/L. All ethoxylated alcohols have low bioaccumulation potential, with measured bioaccumulation factors less than 2000 L/kg.
+Only highly branched C12 ethoxylated alcohols (CAS RN 60828-78-6; 61702-78-1) are expected to be persistent based on the poor degradability of their precursor alcohols.